About the FSILG Awards

 Senior Legacy Awards are presented to individual members of the graduating class who have made extraordinary contributions to the FSILG Community and who have implemented programs, events, or new traditions that promote the values of the FSILG Community.

-The Outstanding Resident Advisor Awards are presented to Resident Advisors (RAs) who have provided outstanding service to an FSILG in the past year.
+These awards are presented to FSILG Graduate Resident Advisors (GRA) who have provided outstanding service to the FSILG in the past year.
+Nominees should have performed above and beyond the expectations of the job.

 Outstanding Alumnus/Volunteer Advisor Awards